-Adult: Pain Augmentation (if pain persists after initial dose of first line analgesic is given): Administer 0.2 mg/kg IV to a maximum single dose and/or 50 kg.
+Administration Adult: Pain Augmentation (if pain persists after initial dose of first line and/or 50 kg.

 Adult: Excited Delirium: Administer 5 mg/kg IM or 2 mg/kg IV/IO

 Pediatric: Do not administer Ketamine in patients under the age of 12 years combined with another opioid.